 “I have complete confidence you’ll get a good job soon my friend.”
 Fred said with feigned reassurance as I took the cash nodding in agreement.
 By then I knew he was full of shit.
 He wasn’t even trying to hide the sliminess I could now hear in his voice.
 He usually did that automatically when he was actively in scamming mode.
 But I was no longer of consequence in Fred’s world.
 I was no longer a mark, so he made no effort to hide his true nature.

 I was so glad to get out of there with anything, I complete forgot that I still had no ID and had not thought of how that would impeded my ability to do basic important things like… cash a paycheck.
 Man!
 If I’d suspected he was the one who’d stolen my wallet I would have kicked his ass so bad…

 The important thing that happened next was that I found a place to live (with no bloodstains) and very soon found a job that paid me pretty well.
-I was able to keep my part of the bargain and pay Fred back as agreed and all was well for now.
+Eventually, I was able to keep my part of the bargain and pay Fred back as agreed.
+Pay him back the money he stole from me.

 Of course this would all soon change and that story will have to now again wait until this larger story will again have to be…

 To be continued…